 Table 3 summarizes our results.
-The positive and significant coefficient estimate in Model 1 implies that, on average, an additional one million dollars in Medicaid stimulus corresponds to \$170,000 more in real-time incentives.
-We also estimate effect on change in incentive spending between 2006-2008 and 2009-2011.
-This analysis addresses the possibilities that high Medicaid spending states are systematically different in their incentive spending and that measurement of incentives changed during the sample period.
-The coefficient on Medicaid stimulus remains positive and significant for real-time incentives (Model 2).14 We find no effect of stimulus on tax incentives (Model 3) or change in tax incentives (Model 4).
+The positive and significant coefficient estimate in Model 1 implies that, on average, an additional \$1 million in Medicaid stimulus corresponds to \$170,000 more in real incentives.
+We also estimate the effect on change in incentive spending between 2006-2008 and 2009-2011, which addresses the possibility that high Medicaid spending states are systematically different in their incentive spending.
+The coefficient on Medicaid stimulus remains positive and significant for real incentives (Model 2).
+We find no effect of stimulus on tax incentives (Model 3) or change in tax incentives (Model 4).

-We consider the role of information asymmetries by disaggregating real-time incentives into two categories.
-Cash incentives encompass grants and training costs.
-Land incentives include firm-specific infrastructure spending and improvements to industrial land and buildings.15 We find positive and significant effects of both incentive types (Table A6), lending further support to our theory that these subsidies may help foreign firms overcome information asymmetries.
-Additionally, we regress new FDI projects in old and new counties on investment incentives to demonstrate the positive correlation between FDI in new counties and real-time incentives (Table A7).
+We next focus on two type of real incentives that address costly information asymmetries: cash incentives grants and training costs - and land incentives include firm-specific infrastructure spending and improvements to industrial land and buildings.
+We find positive and significant effects of both incentive types (Table A6), lending further support to our theory that these subsidies may help foreign firms overcome information asymmetries.
+Additionally, we regress FDI in old and new counties on investment incentives to demonstrate the positive correlation between FDI in new counties and real incentives (Table A7).